-I’d like to share the best way to open, clean and eat a pomegranate with you!
-My family has been growing pomegranates for decades, so we’ve tried every method around.
-Here’s the easiest way to get the seeds (they’re actually called arils – they contain the pomegranate seed and the juice of the fruit) out of a pomegranate for eating.
+I'd like to share the best way to open, clean and eat a pomegranate with you!
+My family has been growing pomegranates for decades, so we've tried every method around.
+Here's the easiest way to get the seeds (they're actually called arils) out of a pomegranate for eating.

 1 - lay the pomegranate on it's side, and cut directly through the center

 2 - hold the pomegranate half, cut side down, over a large bowl